Fresh Korean Radish Salad with Soy Sauce Dressing

 • 2 cups Korean radish peeled and julienned for best texture

-• 1 teaspoon (affiliate link)sugar to balance flavors
+• 1 teaspoon sugar to balance flavors

 • 2 cloves garlic minced finely